-Campaigns & Projects NYMA is involved in several campaigns and projects which protect and enhance the biodiversity and landscapes of the North York Moors – some are listed below.
-We’d love to hear from you if you’d like to get involved or have ideas for new projects.
+Campaigns & Projects NYMA is involved in campaigns and projects to protect and enhance the biodiversity and landscape of the North York Moors – some are listed below.
+Let us know if you’d like to get involved or have ideas for new projects!

-In September 2012, after exploration drilling, the company was confident that it had proved the existence a substantial reserve, and announced that the mine-head site was to be located within the National Park at Doves Nest Farm (6 miles south of Whitby).
+In September 2012, after exploration drilling, the company was confident that it had found a substantial reserve, and announced that the mine-head site was to be located within the National Park at Doves Nest Farm (6 miles south of Whitby).

 A decision on this application was deferred at the company’s request in July 2013 and the application was withdrawn in January 2014.
 By this time a huge number of documents had been examined and the application had already cost the NPA around £600,000 of its annual budget of £5 million.

-NYMA challenged the development from the outset when it became known that this was to be the largest mine in any British national park.
-We maintain that the polyhalite mine is inappropriate for a landscape which should have the highest level of protection, and we believe that the disruption to local biodiversity, to the important local tourism industry and to residents’ quality of life outweighs any potential benefits in terms of local employment and national revenue.
+NYMA challenged the development from the outset when it became known that this was to be the largest mine in any European national park (it is also the largest mine on UK soil for decades).
+We maintain that the polyhalite mine is inappropriate for a landscape which should have the highest level of protection, and we believe that the disruption to local biodiversity, to the important local tourism industry and to residents’ quality of life outweighs any potential benefits in terms of local employment, local mitigation measures and national revenue.

 The decision is also of international significance, since if the special status of a protected area can be undermined in a country with high conservation awareness and regulations such as the UK, it sets a poor example for protected areas in countries with weaker regulatory frameworks and lower public support for the environment.

-We are supported by the Campaign for National Parks (CNP), which has given an enormous amount of time and effort to opposing the project, seeing it as a test case for possible developments in other national parks.
+We are supported by the Campaign for National Parks (CNP), which sees the project as a test case for possible developments in other national parks.
 We are particularly grateful for the time and expertise given by Ruth Bradshaw, Policy and Research Manager at CNP.

-In March 2015 NYMA (with the CNP, The National Trust, the Campaign for the Preservation of Rural England and the Yorkshire Wildlife Trust) submitted requests for the planning application to be called-in for a public inquiry, which we felt was the only fair way of deciding such a complex issue and of providing proper public access to information.
+In March 2015 NYMA (with the CNP, The National Trust, the Campaign for the Preservation of Rural England and the Yorkshire Wildlife Trust) submitted requests for the planning application to be called-in for a public inquiry, as the only fair way of deciding such a complex issue and providing proper public access to information.
 However this was refused by the Secretary of State.

 Consultation or PR?

 The system of reaching a decision on major developments through the present planning system is influenced by the imbalance between public sector resources and the huge sum of money raised by the applicant.
-Sirius Minerals has spent around £100 million to get the approvals it needed, while the NPA spent approximately one fifth of its annual budget of £5 million on the forensic examination of thousands of pages of information in the period leading up to the decision.
+Sirius Minerals has spent around £100 million to obtain the approvals it needed, while the NPA spent approximately one fifth of its annual budget of £5 million on examining thousands of pages of information in the period leading up to the decision.
 Small organisations like NYMA and CNP are clearly at even more of a disadvantage.